MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 The Arduino listens for incoming messages from a dashboard that is linked with the TTN account and allows the user to switch the gas sensor on and off.
 A LED switches on and off according to the gas sensor state.

-> You will find more information about the dashboard on next section
+> You will find more information about the dashboard in the next section

 #### Libraries
 The communication bewteen the Arduino and the RN2483A is serial, so you will need the `SoftwareSerial` library.